Dr Andrea Rocco

 Research projects

-Solving the dynamics of OQSs is challenging.
-It usually relies on a series of techniques based on Feynman path integrals, which aim to derive a quantum master equation for the reduced density matrix of the system.
-In my group we study different types of environments, and their effects on the reduced dynamics obtained.
-Recent results show that when we consider non-Markovian dynamics, occurring when there is no time-scale separation between environment and system, the decoherence process is substantially modified, with the emergence of what we call 'lateral coherences' [Lally et al., Phys.
+In my group we study non-Markovian dynamics, occurring when there is no time-scale separation between environment and system, and the reduced dynamics are described in terms of memory kernels.
+Recent results show that in this case the decoherence process is substantially modified, with the emergence of what we call 'lateral coherences' [Lally et al., Phys.
 Rev A (2022)].
-We are now considering dissipative and fluctuating environments, and the implications of these on the decoherence process and the resulting thermodynamics in the classical limit.
+We also study different types of environments, and their effects on the reduced dynamics obtained.
+We are now considering dissipative and fluctuating environments, and the implications of these on the decoherence process and the resulting thermodynamics.

 In my group we are now developing a novel dynamical framework which describes bounded, non-gaussian, and nonlinear noise in the case of slow extrinsic fluctuations in gene expression [Aquino & Rocco, Math.
 Biosci.
 Eng.
 (2020)].
+These fluctuations also lead to noise induced transitions, albeit in a different manner with respect to those emerging when the noise is gaussian and white.
+For instance, we have shown that they can account for the growth and drug tolerance heterogeneity observed in clonal populations of bacterial cells [Rocco et al., PLOS One (2103); Hingley-Wilson et al., PNAS (2020)].

 A major problem in developmental biology is to explain the emergence of different cell types from multipotent stem cells.

-The problem is exquisitely suitable for the mathematical framework of Dynamical Systems Theory, which naturally leads to description and understanding of cellular decision making processes in terms of bifurcation analysis.
+The problem is exquisitely suitable for the mathematical framework of Dynamical Systems Theory, which naturally leads to description and understanding of cellular decision-making processes in terms of bifurcation analysis.
 In collaboration with experimentalists at the University of Bath, we have constructed the first core gene regulatory network describing stable differentiation of melanocytes in zebrafish [Greenhill et al., PLoS Genetics (2011)].
 By using a combination of mathematical analysis and simulations, we could predict mathematically and validate experimentally several new features of this network.
 More recently we have refined that core network, to include an analysis of the role played by Wnt signaling in melanocyte differentiation [Vibert et al., Pigment Cell & Melanoma Research (2017)], and extended it to other neural crest derived pigment cells [Petratou et al., PLoS Genetics (2018)].

 Supervision